-- The ungrammaticality of (33-a) must be accounted for. - This is done by showing that every possible derivation violates some principle of grammar. - As argued by Kitahara (1994, 1997), it follows from the MLC and, the crucial point here, its interaction with the SCC.
+- The ungrammaticality of (34-a) must be accounted for. - This is done by showing that every possible derivation violates some principle of grammar. - As argued by Kitahara (1994, 1997), this follows from the MLC and, the crucial point here, its interaction with the SCC.

-Note: The first step (38-a) violates the MLC.
+Note: The first step (39-a) violates the MLC.

-Note: The third step (39-b) violates the MLC.
+Note: The third step (40-b) violates the MLC.